 A: You can make an appointment using the information found on the contact us page.
 For urgent treatment, appointments can normally be made for the same or following day.

 Q: How long will the appointments last and how many sessions will I need?

 A: The first appointment normally takes 45 minutes to allow a full assessment and initial treatment.
 Subsequently follow up sessions can be shorter but it depends on the condition and the type of treatment required.
 Each condition varies in terms of recovery time, however following the assessment your physiotherapist will be able to provide an estimate of the number of sessions needed to fully resolve the problem.
+A herniated disc treatment might be longer than back pain management, so consider your symptoms.
 There are elements of the rehabilitation process that you must undertake independently, these might include exercises, stretches, hot/cold therapy, but they will be fully explained to you by the physiotherapist.